Privacy Policy — Grok Automate

 • All data the extension produces (prompts, queue state, downloaded images and videos, settings) stays in your own browser and your own downloads folder.

-• We do not sell or share any of that data with advertising or analytics third parties.
+• We do not sell your account data, and we do not share it with advertising or analytics third parties.

-2. Data the extension stores locally (Free AND Pro)
+2. Data the extension stores locally (with or without an account)

 The following data is stored only in your browser using the standard Chrome storage APIs.
-None of it ever leaves your machine.
+None of it is transmitted to servers we operate.

 DataWhere it livesWhy